vicentealencar/pyfunct/README.md

     base_url = 'http://en.wikipedia.org'
 ```

-That's it, we've just set the global config to have the `base_url` as wikipedia, since we are testing the wikipedia page.
+That's it, we've just set the global `base_url` config to wikipedia, since we are testing the wikipedia page.
-There's no need to change the `default_driver_name`, cause it's using splinter by default.
-Only if you want to use another browser.
-For that, you can check the documentation.
+There's no need to change the `default_driver_name`, since it's using splinter by default, unless you want to use another browser.
+In that case, check out the documentation.

 ### Step 5 - Run your tests
 Currently, PyFunct does not provide a test runner and you can run it as you wish.
 A good choice for it is [nose](https://github.com/nose-devs/nose).